-Dominique Fils-Aimé is a JUNO Award winning singer-songwriter from Montreal, Quebec.
-Her most recent album trilogy is an ambitious conceptualization of the history of African American music, reflecting on the social realities that influenced the genres of blues, jazz and...
+The JUNO Award winning singer-songwriter from Montreal, Dominique Fils-Aimé, is an artist that puts the history of African-American musical culture into the heart of her work, reflecting on the social realities that influenced the genres of blues, jazz and...

-Harmonizing is one of Fils-Aimé’s primary sources of inspiration.
+Harmonizing is one of Dominique Fils-Aimé’s primary sources of inspiration.
 She loves to get lost in the process of creating because it brings her into a timeless state.
 In this state, she experiences a contentment that gives a magical quality to her work—undefinable, yet truly authentic.
-During her live performances Dominique recreates this musical trance by interlinking her songs.
-When there is a continuous flow of music it is easier for her to get into a meditative state.
-There is less time for applause and it helps remove the hierarchy between crowd and performer.
-In her own words: “Having that moment where I can feel connected to the audience on a deeper level of communication is so important to me.”

 Her songs are haunting, often feeling as though they came from a place of both struggle and strength, and leave you hypnotized and singing softly to yourself.